Deathspell Omega: History

-The band's seventh full-length album, The Furnaces of Palingenesia, was released on May 24, 2019.
+The band's seventh full-length album, The Furnaces of Palingenesia, was released on 24 May 2019.
 It is presented as a manifesto from a dictator speaking for a political faction referred to as "the Order"; it is explicitly intended to deconstruct authoritarian regimes of both the left and the right.
 The band recorded the album live in a studio using analogue gear, and it was mastered more quietly than most of the band's preceding material, also reflecting a shift in production approach.
-A month later, the band conducted its first interview in fifteen years with Niklas Göransson of the website and zine Bardo Methodology, during which they discussed the album's themes in detail.
-The band discussed a major impetus for the interview and the album being the Doomsday Clock being at two minutes to midnight, citing concerns over the degradation of the natural environment and the growing presence of authoritarian politics.
-They referenced Maximillien Aue, the villainous narrator of Jonathan Littell's novel The Kindly Ones, in discussing the narration style of the album, contrasting his perspective with Winston Smith's from George Orwell's Nineteen Eighty-Four.
-They compared their politics to those of their largest literary inspiration, Georges Bataille, noting that Bataille opposed both the authoritarianism of the left from the Soviet Union and the authoritarianism of the right from Fascist Italy and Nazi Germany.